fieldtrip/website/tutorial/visual_artifact_rejection.md

 ## Introduction

 This tutorial makes use of the preprocessed data from [Preprocessing - Trigger based trial selection](/tutorial/preprocessing).
-Run the script from that section in order to produce the single trial data structure, or download it from [ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/rejectvisual/PreprocData.mat](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/rejectvisual/PreprocData.mat).
+Run the script from that section in order to produce the single trial data structure, or download [PreprocData.mat](https://download.fieldtriptoolbox.org/tutorial/rejectvisual/PreprocData.mat).
 Load the data into MATLAB memory with the following command:

     load PreprocData data_all